May 5, 2020 | Find the best quick measures to check the code quality of your mobile app

 If you wish to run a startup, a mobile app can become a vital part of your service offerings as, like e-wallets, there are specific niches that you can target with a well-positioned app.
 However, you must note that it is no longer enough to launch an app.
 Today to succeed, you must develop a relevant and high-quality mobile app where the code quality of your mobile app comes into the balance equation.

-In laymen terms, code quality refers to whether the codes used in the app are of high quality or low quality.
+In laymen’s terms, code quality refers to whether the codes used in the app are of high quality or low quality.
 This is not an objective quality index.
-Whether or not the codes of your mobile app are good to depend on the definitions you judge them on.
+Whether or not the codes of your mobile app are good depends on the definitions you judge them on.
 You must also keep the context in mind if you are gauging the code quality of a mobile app, the analysis of an automotive developer won’t matter.

 You might wonder, if code quality is such subjective content, why does it matter?
 It can say if you seek the right opinion and assessment, code quality tells you a lot about the quality of the software and whether your codebase is reliable and secure.